 Location: New Haven, CT

 Organization: Yale School of Medicine

-Walter S. Gilliam is the Director of The Edward Zigler Center in Child Development and Social Policy and Professor of Child Psychiatry and Psychology at the Child Study Center, Yale School of Medicine.
-He is a fellow of the National Center for Infants, Toddlers and Families (Zero to Three) and the National Institute for Early Education Research and served as a Senior Advisor to the National Association for the Education of Young Children.
-Dr. Gilliam is co- recipient of the 2008 Grawemeyer Award in Education for the coauthored book A Vision for Universal Preschool Education.
+Walter S. Gilliam is the Elizabeth Mears & House Jameson Professor of Child Psychiatry and Psychology at the Yale Child Study Center, as well as the Director of The Edward Zigler Center in Child Development and Social Policy at Yale School of Medicine.
+He is a member of the boards of directors for ZERO TO THREE, First Children’s Finance, All Our Kin and the Irving Harris Foundation.
+He is a fellow of the National Institute for Early Education Research and served as a Senior Advisor to the National Association for the Education of Young Children.
+Dr. Gilliam is co-recipient, with Drs.
+Edward Zigler and Stephanie Jones, of the 2008 Grawemeyer Award in Education for the coauthored book, A Vision for Universal Preschool Education.